 Bennelong is one of Sydney’s trademark destinations in fine dining.
 Besides playing host to some of the finest modern Australian cuisine with a stunning Sydney backdrop to match, the restaurant within the Opera House also leaves room for semi-private dining for up twelve of your luckiest guests.
 If the food doesn’t enamour you, the architecture and harbour views certainly will.

-If you’re playing host to some special vegan friends then The Gantry is the private dining experience you’re after.
+If you’re playing host to some special vegan friends then The Gantry is the best Sydney private dining room for you.
 The restaurant can handle up to nine or more guests and naturally foraged dishes that will take you on a culinary experience like no other.
 It’s also a hatted restaurant to go with the impeccable Sydney Harbour views.

 Sydney’s INDU restaurant is not your average butter chicken and naan fix.
 It’s a celebration of village cultures, flavours and local hospitality in an environment where eastern mysticism meets western curiosity.
-For a truly authentic experience, INDU offers 2 private dining rooms carved out of the restaurants heritage listed building for up to 12 guests.
-These little pockets of luxury book out quick, so get in while you can.
+For a truly authentic experience, INDU offers 2 private dining rooms carved out of the restaurant’s heritage-listed building for up to 12 guests.
+These little pockets of luxury book out quickly, so get in while you can.

 The Apollo Restaurant